A Beginner’s Guide to Healthy Meal Prep

 Preparing or batch-cooking meals, snacks or ingredients ahead of time, can make healthy eating easier during your busier days.
 A dietitian explains steps to help you get started with meal prep.

-If your plan to churn out healthy homemade dinners all week tends to come completely unraveled by Thursday (thank goodness for that box of macaroni and cheese you found in the back of the cupboard), you’re not alone.
+If your plan to churn out healthy homemade dinners all week tends to come completely unraveled by Thursday, you’re not alone.
 Healthy eating can easily fall by the wayside when you’re juggling a busy schedule and lots of responsibilities.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy